beerphilipp/ro-crates-deposit/mapping-notes.md

 ## Resource Type mapping

-- `resource_type` is a mandatory field in Datacite
+- `resource_type` is a mandatory field in DataCite
 -  RO-Crate does not have a field that describes the type of the entire directory
 -  Therefore, we assume the type to be `dataset`